 Note that it is quite possible that both the GlyphAssembly table and some variants are defined for a particular glyph.
-For example, the font may specify several variants for curly braces of different sizes, and a general mechanism of how larger versions of curly braces can be constructed by stacking parts found in the glyph set.
-First attempt is made to find glyph among provided variants.
-However, if the required size is bigger than all glyph variants provided, the general mechanism can be employed to typeset the curly braces as a glyph assembly.
+For example, the font may provide several variants of curly braces with different sizes, and also a general mechanism for constructing larger versions of curly braces by stacking parts found in the glyph set.
+First, an attempt is made to find glyph among provided variants.
+If the required size is larger than any of the glyph variants provided, however, then the general mechanism can be employed to typeset the curly braces as a glyph assembly.

 The result of the assembly process is an array of glyphs with an offset specified for each of those glyphs.
 When drawn consecutively at those offsets, the glyphs should combine correctly and produce the required shape.

-The offsets in the direction of growth (advance offsets), as well as the number of parts labeled as extenders, are determined based on the size requirement for the resulting assembly.
+The offsets in the direction of growth (advance offsets), as well as the number of extender parts, are determined based on the size requirement for the resulting assembly.

 Note that the glyphs comprising the assembly should be designed so that they align properly in the direction that is orthogonal to the direction of growth.